 What you do when your app has too many features

-About a year ago I took on the obligation to redesign ActiveCollab.
+About a year ago I took on the obligation of redesigning ActiveCollab.
 I had the freedom to work in an environment of mutual trust, free from hierarchy, and fully open to suggestions.
 I believe that’s what allowed us to really rethink and improve ActiveCollab, and make it the best possible project management software it can be.

 I first had to come to terms with version 4, which created not a very attractive first impression: the not-so-comfortable user experience made it feel like it was a second-tier software.